 Another mindset shift you need to make during Q1 is to adjust your sourcing parameters back to where they were before the increase in sales velocity during Q4.
 Many times sellers will expand their sales rank parameters or other qualifications to buy inventory to resell during Q4 that they wouldn’t typically buy in other times of the year.
 When you are sourcing inventory in January to sell during Q1, be sure to revisit your sourcing parameters and only buy inventory you expect to sell well during the non-Q4 months of the year.

 My greatest tip for sourcing the right inventory for the right time of year is to use more than just the current sales rank and pricing for your sourcing decisions.
 The current sales rank is only a snapshot in time of how that item has been selling recently on Amazon.
 You need to be sure you’re looking at sales rank history and pricing history to make good sourcing decisions during Q1.
-You can find that information by using the free tools Keepa and CamelCamelCamel.
-For my free tutorials on these tools, check out How to Read Keepa Graphs and How to Read Camel Graphs.
+You can find that information by using the free tools Keepa.
+For my free tutorial on this tool, check out How to Read Keepa Graphs.

 5. Always be looking ahead.